<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 Motion Control Engineering & Manufacturing Resources

-Heavy-duty gas spring hinges may be currently installed on your product.
-However, now the hinge is malfunctioning because the strength of the gas spring has weakened over the lifespan of your product.
+Heavy-duty gas spring hinges may already be installed on your product.
+Over time, the performance of those hinges can decline as the strength of the gas spring weakens across the product’s lifespan.

 mechanical motion control design engineers - vacuum chamber